liutianlin0121/liutianlin0121.github.io/about.md

 <br />
  -->
 <span style="color:darkgreen">
 I'm seeking full-time positions starting Fall or Winter 2024.
-If my experience aligns with your organization, please feel free to contact me. </span>
+If my experience would be a good fit for your organization, please feel free to contact me. </span>

 I am a PhD candidate in machine learning, currently pursuing my studies at the University of Basel in Switzerland.
 My PhD advisor is [Prof. Ivan Dokmanić](https://dmi.unibas.ch/de/personen/ivan-dokmanic/).